After Months Stuck Living In Airport, Syrian Finds Refuge Half A World Away

 That was in March.

-When Kontar finally arrived at his destination Monday night, landing in Vancouver more than eight months later, the Syrian refugee looked like another man — skinny, bedraggled and half-hidden by a thicket of hair.
+When Kontar finally arrived at his destination Monday night, landing in Vancouver, British Columbia, more than eight months later, the Syrian refugee looked like another man — skinny, bedraggled and half-hidden by a thicket of hair.
 It was understandable.
-After all, he had just spent most of those months stuck in a Malaysian airport's transit area, and had spent the remainder detained by local authorities.
+After all, he had just spent most of those months stuck in a Malaysian airport's transit area and the remainder detained by local authorities.

 Between those opening videos and his arrival in Canada, where he was greeted by the volunteers who had fought for his release, Kontar had little choice but to wait.